Poon Lim: Rescue

-By April 1943, Lim realized that he was nearing land, as the color of the sea was no longer a deep ocean blue.
+By April 1943, Poon realized that he was nearing land, as the color of the sea was no longer a deep ocean blue.
 He had drifted westward about 750 mi.
 On 5 April three Brazilian fishermen found him, about 16 km off the coast of Pará, east of Salinas.
 He was the sole survivor from Benlomond.
 Her Master, Captain John Maul had died, along with 43 of her officers and men, and all eight of her gunners.

-Lim had lost 20 lb in weight.
+Poon had lost 20 lb in weight.
 He was so weak that his rescuers had to lift him off his raft.
 But he ate well, and when the fishermen landed him at Belém, three days later, he was able to walk again, although he was still weak.

 On 10 April the British Consul in Pará telegraphed a report to the Ministry of War Transport in London, seeking confirmation of the loss of Benlomond.
-After two weeks in a Brazilian hospital, Lim was fit enough to travel.
+After two weeks in a Brazilian hospital, Poon was fit enough to travel.
 The Consul arranged for him to go to Britain via Miami and New York.